 A practical implementation: you have four sessions to complete this week , two strength-dominant, one aerobic-dominant, one mixed.
 They need to be spread across available windows, with at least twenty-four hours between any two sessions.
 Beyond that, the schedule is open.
 Complete them whenever your schedule permits.

-This approach removes the 'program broken' experience that derails schedule-dependent athletes.
-Every available training window is just the next session from the list.
 The week ends with some sessions completed and possibly some deferred to next week, which is a normal operational training outcome, not a failure.

-Building the Minimum Viable Hybrid Program
+The Minimum Viable Hybrid Program for Shift Workers and Operators

 The two mandatory strength sessions and two aerobic sessions are the minimum viable program.
 The fifth session is the optimization layer.
 When the week allows five sessions, run all five.
 When it only allows three, protect the two strength sessions and one aerobic.
 When it only allows two, choose based on what got skipped last restricted week.